emqx/cloud-docs/en_US/connect_to_deployments/python_sdk.md

 The deployment has been created, you can see connection information under the Deployment Overview, and you can test connecting to the MQTT server using WebSocket.

 This project uses Python 3.8 to develop and test.
-Readers can use the following command to confirm the Python version.
+Confirm the Python version by the following command.

 ```
 ➜  ~ python3 --version